scudco/minesweeprb/README.md

 ## Rules
 A gameboard is composed of a number of squares laid out in a rectangle.

-A square hold either a Clue or a Mine
+A square holds either a Clue or a Mine

 ### Clue Square
 A Clue Square will contain a number representing the numbers of mines that border itself.
 If the Clue Square has no neighboring mines then it will be blank.

 For example, a Clue Square containing a "1" will have exactly one mine in one of the spaces that borders itself.
-There is a mine in exactly one of the ? squares.
+There is a mine in exactly one of the ◼ squares.
 ```
 ◼ ◼ ◼
 ◼ 1 ◼